Free Shipping on orders over US$39.99 +16308230407

 To ensure the safety of your meals, it is recommended to avoid using slow cooker bags altogether.
 Instead, opt for traditional cooking methods or invest in a slow cooker with a removable, non-toxic ceramic insert.
 This will not only eliminate the risk of chemical leaching, but also provide a healthier cooking option for you and your family.

-See also Can You Cook Stuffed Pork Fillet In Slow Cooker
+See also Can You Make Popvorm In A Slow Cooker

 Health Risks of Slow Cooker Bags